- History of Junk Faxing

-With the invention of a computer based fax board in 1985, computers were able to dramatically increase the ability to transmit fax advertisements on a regular basis while drastically decreasing the cost to the advertiser.
+With the invention of the computer-based fax board in 1985, computers were able to dramatically increase the ability to transmit fax advertisements on a regular basis while drastically decreasing the cost to the advertiser.

 In 2005, the US Congress passed the Junk Fax Prevention Act of 2005 to amend the TCPA to no longer prohibit unsolicited fax advertisements if “the unsolicited advertisement is from a sender with an established business relationship with the recipient).